Bay of Fundy Tides: The Highest Tides in the World!

 Approximately twice a month, the sun, moon and earth will more or less align to form either a full moon or a new moon.
 During each phase of a new moon or a full moon, the two tidal effects strengthen one another, resulting in higher high tides and lower low tides.
 These extremes are referred to as “spring tides”, a term derived from the springing up of the water.

-Conversely, twice each month when the sun and moon are at right angles to the earth and opposing each other (first and third quarter moons), the tidal ranges are less then normal and are defined as “neap tides”.
+Conversely, twice each month when the sun and moon are at right angles to the earth and opposing each other (first and third quarter moons), the tidal ranges are less than normal and are defined as “neap tides”.

 Because of these periodic fluctuations in gravitational pulls from the sun and moon, the height of the tides varies from day to day.
 To really experience the world’s highest tides, you should visit the Bay of Fundy during a full moon cycle!